chavacava/course-intro-go/basics/go_proverbs_static/exercises.md

 ```

 ## 2
-Modify the code to print the number of proverbs by modifing the line
+Modify the code to print the number of proverbs by modifying the line
 ```go
 fmt.Printf("There are 19 Go proverbs\n")
 ```